 Bismillahi Wal Hamdullillah Was Salaatu Was Salaamu ‘Alaa Rasoolillahi

 Since this is the easter season and much is being said about the significance of easter and its claimed origins.
 It is well known that easter and the customary practices within this season have, in truth, no connection to Jesus the son of Mary, but in fact have paganistic origins (The term ‘Easter’ is in actuality a reference to the Persian goddess of fertility ‘Ishtar’ who was worshipped at this time of year.
-The Easter bunny and Easter egg likewise symbolic of fertility) .
-We mention here though, a benefit related to the significance of Easter and clarification concerning a misconception.
+The Easter bunny and Easter egg (symbolic of fertility) are likewise paganistic in origin, thus these traditions were ‘imported’ into Christianity.
+We mention here then, a benefit related to the significance of Easter and clarification concerning a misconception.

-It is established in the book of Allah, that it was not Eesaa who was taken and crucifed in fact it was someone Allah made to resemble him and he was taken in his place.
+It is established in the book of Allah, that it was not Eesaa who was taken and crucifed in fact it was someone Allah made to resemble him (based upon one of the positions of the scholars of tafseer) and he was taken in his place.

 Allah the most high states (concerning the reasons of disbelief of the Jews):